Mac 'Other' Storage Huge? Here's How to Delete It

 Delete App Plugins and Extensions

-Popular applications, such as Safari and Chrome, offer plugins or extensions to help you have a better experience.
-However, these extensions and plugins can take up storage space and can also make your app heavy.
-It's a better idea to remove the ones you don't use.
+Popular applications, such as Safari and Chrome, offer plugins or extensions to provide you with a better experience.
+However, these extensions and plugins can not only eat up storage space but can also weigh down your app.
+It's a good idea to remove the ones you don't use.

 Let's see how to remove extensions from Safari, Chrome, and Firefox.

 - Open Safari browser.

 - Go to the Safari menu and click Preferences.

 - Select the extension you want to remove and click the Uninstall button.

 - Click the three-dot menu in the top-right corner of your browser.